AntonyBoucher/BrogueTiles/README.md

 ### How it works

 Brogue CE's graphic tiles, originally by Oryx, have been re-drawn in Inkscape, adding some fine details and taking care to align edges as much as possible with a 256x232 grid (which is the size of the original `tiles-10.png`).

-Then the SVG was exported as PNG with size 2048x1856.
+Then the SVG is rasterized in a web browser with a `canvas` element.
 The JS code processes each tile separately:

 - Decide if it must stretch the tile to fill the space (walls, doors) or preserve aspect ratio (monsters, objects).
 The latter allows up to 10% stretch in either direction.
 - Try several possible pixel alignments before downscaling: